langenhagen/dotfiles/README.md

 When you add new files or want to remove dotfiles, please don't add them directly into your system, but into the `dotfiles` folder, change the `link-files.sh` accordingly and then run `link-files.sh`.
 Start a terminal session to see the changes taking effect.

+### Opt-In Philosophy
+The dotfiles generally link files rather than folders into the system.
+This happens in order to allow for custom machine-specific configurations that may not land in the dotfiles.
+One notable exception is the folder `sublime-text-3/Packages`.

 ## Checking out other versions